-- (1) After deeming an investigation to be complete pursuant to section 9.7.1(2)(b)(ii) of the Bylaws [Authorizing an Investigation], or after receipt of a written report prepared pursuant to section 9.7.6(1) of the Bylaws [Conclusion of an Investigation], the Investigation Committee may do any of the following: - (a) close the investigation file, with the option to write a letter of recommendation to the Registrant subject to investigation suggesting how the Registrant can improve their practice or conduct; - (b) close the investigation file and, pursuant to section 65(4) of the PGA [Complaints], authorize a practice review of the Registrant subject to investigation to be conducted by the Audit and Practice Review Committee, except where the Registrant subject to investigation is a Trainee who may not be referred to the Audit and Practice Review Committee for a practice review; - (c) attempt to resolve one or more of the matters subject to investigation by means other than a discipline hearing, pursuant to section 9.9 of the Bylaws [Resolution by the Investigation Committee]; - (d) pursuant to section 66(1)(d) of the PGA [Investigations] issue a citation ordering a discipline hearing pursuant to section 75 of the PGA [Discipline hearings] to inquire into the conduct or competence of the Registrant subject to investigation. - (2) When deciding to issue a citation pursuant to subsection (1)(d), the Investigation Committee may also make a recommendation to the Discipline Committee that the Discipline Committee consider taking action pursuant to section 67 of the PGA [Extraordinary action]. - (3) The Investigation Committee must inform and provide written reasons for its decision made pursuant to subsection (1)(a) or (b) to - (a) the Registrant subject to investigation, and - (b) the Complainant, if the investigation is based on a complaint.
+- (1) After deeming an investigation to be complete pursuant to section 9.7.1(2)(b)(ii) of the Bylaws [Authorizing an Investigation], or after receipt of a written report prepared pursuant to section 9.7.6(1) of the Bylaws [Conclusion of an Investigation], the Investigation Committee may do any of the following: - (a) close the investigation file, with the option to write a letter of recommendation to the Registrant subject to investigation suggesting how the Registrant can improve their practice or conduct; - (b) close the investigation file and, pursuant to section 65(4) of the PGA [Complaints], authorize a practice review of the Registrant subject to investigation to be conducted by the Audit and Practice Review Committee, except where the Registrant subject to investigation is a Trainee who may not be referred to the Audit and Practice Review Committee for a practice review; - (c) attempt to resolve one or more of the matters subject to investigation by means other than a discipline hearing, pursuant to section 9.9 of the Bylaws [Resolution by the Investigation Committee]; - (d) pursuant to section 66(1)(d) of the PGA [Investigations] issue a citation ordering a discipline hearing pursuant to section 75 of the PGA [Discipline hearings] to inquire into the conduct or competence of the Registrant subject to investigation. - (2) When deciding to issue a citation pursuant to subsection (1)(d), the Investigation Committee may also make a recommendation to the Discipline Committee to appoint an

+Extraordinary Action Panel for the purpose of considering taking action pursuant to section 67 of the PGA [Extraordinary action].